Qatar to pump $5 billion in investments in Egypt

 It follows a meeting between Qatar’s Minister of Finance Ali bin Ahmed Al Kuwari and his Egyptian counterpart Mohamed Maait, where they discussed bilateral trade.

-On Monday, Qatar and Egypt have agreed to form a joint higher committee headed by the two countries’ foreign ministers on Monday to strengthen their bilateral cooperation, as diplomatic ties return to “their normal state.”
+Qatar and Egypt have agreed to form a joint higher committee headed by the two countries’ foreign ministers to strengthen their bilateral cooperation, as diplomatic ties return to “their normal state.”

 This came during the visit of Qatar’s Foreign Minister Sheikh Mohammed bin Abdulrahman Al-Thani to Egypt.